Viewpoint

 Last year, an organisation known as One Acre Fund offered solar lights to Kenyan farmers, where over 10,000 households opted in for the program after paying Sh1,700 for the solar lighting kit.

-A year later, the organisation says the farmers saved an average of Sh52 a week in kerosene for lamps, phone charging costs and torch batteries.
+A year later, the organisation says the farmers saved an average of Sh52 a week in kerosene for lamps, phone charging costs, and torch batteries.

 In addition to the savings, the farmers earned about Sh7 a week from neighbours who paid to charge their mobile phones using the solar lighting kits.
-This means that in a year a farmer saved and earned Sh3,068, thereby recovering the cost of the solar kit and making Sh1,368 in income.

 Going by the above statistics, we can correctly say that the future of solar lighting in Kenya is sunny.
-However, the government should come up with mechanisms to ensure the solar lighting systems are affordable to more Kenyans.
+However, the government should come up with mechanisms to ensure that solar lighting systems are affordable to more Kenyans.